ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch10-particle-explosions.md

 {{#include ../../my-game/examples/particle-explosions.rs:explosions}}
 ```

-When we start a new game we need to clear the vector of explosions.
+When we start a new game, we need to clear the vector of explosions.

 ```rust [hl,4]
 {{#include ../../my-game/examples/particle-explosions.rs:clearexplosions}}